-Note: If SPI and JTAG interface are disabled, the following settings will all be disabled for selection.
+Note: If JTAG interface is disabled, the following settings will all be disabled for selection.

 Disable Fabric Erase/Write/Verify - Check this box to disable Fabric Erase/Write/Verify when TRSTB is low during device power up.
 You can enable Fabric Erase/Write/Verify by driving TRSTB high during device power up.
 By default, this selection is not checked.